akshaya-git/Con2RDS4AWSNE/README.md

                scmid VARCHAR(255),
                region VARCHAR(255)
             );
-        <replace the relevant values in the insert statement below> - leave the vsock proxy values as specified
+        <replace the relevant values in the insert statement below> - leave other values as is and update them later
         INSERT INTO sourcedb (NAME, TYPE, ENDPOINT, PORT, VSOCK_PROXY,SCMID,REGION) VALUES ('MySQl2', 'mysql', 'mstestdb3.c23cswqvzlga.us-east-1.rds.amazonaws.com', 3306, 8001, 'mstestdbsec_enc', 'us-east-1');
         INSERT INTO sourcedb (NAME, TYPE, ENDPOINT, PORT, VSOCK_PROXY,SCMID,REGION) VALUES ('PgSQl1', 'posgres', 'pgtestdb.c23cswqvzlga.us-east-1.rds.amazonaws.com', 5432, 8002, 'sm_for_pgtestdb', 'us-east-1');

-    6. Create 2 new secrets for sourcedb
+11. Create 2 new secrets for sourcedb
     1. Create a secret using the username and password of sourcedb,
        1. name the secret as - sm_for_srcdb and
     2. Create a secret using the endpoint and port of sourcedb,
        1. name the secret as - sm_for_hostep_and_port_for_srcdb
     3. This will avoid any database connect value hardcoding in clear text in code

-    8. Using AWS Console → IAM
+13. Using AWS Console → IAM
     1. Create a new IAM Policy for the Instance Role to be able to access the secrets just created above
     2. Click on the Create Policy on Top right hand side corner
     3. Under Service type Secret Manager and under Actions Allowed select Read (All Read Actions)
     4. Under the Resources specify the ARNs of all 4 Secrets created (the ones for Target Database as well as the 2 for sourcedb)
     5. Once the policy is created the Json for the policy will look as follows (xxxxx will be the unique value system generated for the secret)
+          ```
                {
                   "Version": "2012-10-17",
                   "Statement": [